emmahodcroft/cov/229E/config/description_229E.md

-This phylogeny shows a tree of full-length Human Coronavirus 229E sequences from ViPR.
+This phylogeny shows a tree of spike protein Human Coronavirus 229E sequences from ViPR.